Blaq App was born of a desire to stop the epidemic of

-* Build and strengthen unity in the African American Community.
+* Build and strengthen unity to the African American, LatinX community, and our allies.
 Equip our community to actively engage with one another when someone is endangered, profiled, or missing.

 Social justice campaigns like Black Lives Matter are activated only after a traumatic incident has occurred.
 What if we had a communal activation in real-time once a threat is identified and before an incident occurred?